Kualoa Beach is one of the leading sacred power spots in Hawaii.

-Chinaman’s Hat as Seen from Kualoa Beach
+Chinaman’s Hat Seen from Kualoa Beach

-It came to be called “Chinaman’s Hat” because it resembles the conical hats traditionally worn in parts of Asia.
+It came to be called Chinaman’s Hat because it resembles the hats worn by Chinese people.

 NameKualoa Beach